mchav/dataframe/docs/index.rst

 dataframe
 =========

-An intuitive, dynamically-typed DataFrame library for exploratory data analysis.
+A fast, safe, and intuitive DataFrame library for exploratory data analysis.

 .. toctree::
    :maxdepth: 2